chenkennt/openpublish/open_publish_design.md

 Open publishing API will be mainly supports the following operations:

 1. Create a repo.
 Given a GIT repo url, creates a corresponding "repo" in open publishing.
-2. Configure center watchlist.
-Given an open publishing repo, add/remove centers to be watched by open publishing.
+2. Configure docset watchlist.
+Given an open publishing repo, add/remove docsets to be watched by open publishing.
 3. Triggers a publish.
 Though a publish can be triggered by GIT push, there will be some cases that user wants to publish manually.
 This API provides this functionality.
 The input parameters could be:
    - Branch